keigoi/ocaml-mpst/instructions.md

 dune build examples/mpst/toy_oauth.exe
 ```

-* Other useful commands:

-If you wish to modify the existing example (e.g. examples/mpst/calc.ml) and
+* If you wish to modify the existing example (e.g. examples/mpst/calc.ml) and
 recompile it, type
 ```
 dune clean; dune @examples/mpst/all